Skip to main content

 • Property insurance: Pays for structural and physical damage to the property.

-• Rent insurance: Reimburses the landlord for lost rent when the property becomes uninhabitable because of a natural disaster or a tenant's actions.
+• Rent insurance: Reimburses the landlord for lost rent when the tenant doesn't pay it.

 Federal and state laws prevent the use of discriminatory practices in housing when selecting a tenant.
-State laws vary and may prohibit other types of discrimination, but the federal Fair Housing Act and the Fair Housing Amendments Acts prohibit discrimination based on race or color, national origin, sex, religion, familial status, and disability.
-When selecting a tenant, it is important to treat every prospective tenant equally.
-A landlord should not:
+State laws vary and may prohibit other types of discrimination.
+The Fair Housing Act and the Fair Housing Amendments Acts prohibit discrimination based on the following:

 • Deny the availability of an available rental dwelling